-- (a) The numbers and letters of Bylaws and of the parts of Bylaws and of the divisions of Chapters are not included within the Bylaws and may be altered by the Statutes and Bylaws Committee without a vote of the Governing Body provided that no alteration is made to the text of the Bylaws. - (b) The Statutes and Bylaws Committee shall report to the Governing Body any changes it makes under Bylaw I.7(a) above and a change shall take effect immediately after the meeting of the Governing Body at which it was reported.
+- 7. - (a) The numbers and letters of Bylaws and of the parts of Bylaws and of the divisions of Chapters are not included within the Bylaws and may be altered by the Statutes and Bylaws Committee without a vote of the Governing Body provided that no alteration is made to the text of the Bylaws. - (b) The Statutes and Bylaws Committee shall report to the Governing Body any changes it makes under Bylaw I.7(a) above and a change shall take effect immediately after the meeting of the Governing Body at which it was reported.

-THE COLLEGE SEAL
+THE COLLEGE SEAL [Statute 2.2]

-8. The Governing Body has custody of the College Seal under Statute 2.2.
-The College Seal shall be affixed to documents in the presence of the Warden, the Sub-Warden or the Finance Bursar, or, failing them, of the most senior member of the Governing Body conveniently available.
+- 8. - (a) The Governing Body has custody of the College Seal under Statute 2.2.
+The College Seal is held to the order of the Governing Body by the Finance Bursar unless the Governing Body appoints another College Officer to hold it. - (b) The College Seal must not be affixed to documents except by order of the Governing Body and in the presence of (a) the Warden, the Sub-Warden or the Finance Bursar, or failing them, of any member of the Governing Body conveniently available and (b) another witness from among the members of the Governing Body